Margin Requirement: How Collateral Defines Your Risk

 When trading with leverage, the requirement is usually only a fraction of the total trade value.
 For example, when trading 1:100 leverage, the requirement is only 1%.

-Some brokers have a minimum requirement amount of around 25% to 50% of the total account equity, however, there are leverage trading platforms that ask for much lower requirement when trading with high leverage.
+Some brokers have a minimum requirement amount of around 25% to 50% of the total account equity, however, there are trading platforms that ask for much lower requirement when trading with high leverage.

 How does it work with your deposit?